-The Government of Nova Scotia has declared a State of Emergency, and recommends limiting all non-essential travel.
+The Government of Nova Scotia has declared a State of Emergency, and recommends limiting all non-essential travel outside the province.

-People travelling within the Atlantic provinces are permitted to enter Nova Scotia without self-isolating for 14 days.
+People travelling to Nova Scotia from within the Atlantic provinces are permitted to enter Nova Scotia without self-isolating for 14 days.
 If you live in an Atlantic Canadian province, you need to show proof of residency when you enter Nova Scotia.

-People arriving from outside Atlantic Canada must self-isolate for 14 days when they arrive in Nova Scotia.
+People travelling to Nova Scotia from outside Atlantic Canada must self-isolate for 14 days when they arrive in Nova Scotia.
 If they have already self-isolated in another Atlantic Canadian province, they may enter Nova Scotia without self-isolating again.